The healthcare world is spinning so fast, it’s making doctors feel sick.

 Clinical Integration programs have proven to improve quality outcomes and slow the rising rate of healthcare costs.
 As a CIN, we provide data, tools, services and resources to our participating providers so we can improve the health of our community, manage the rising cost of care, improve the patient experience and drive provider satisfaction.

-Over 5,500 Arizona Care Network (ACN) providers help manage care for nearly 300,000 lives in the greater Phoenix area.
+More than 5,000 Arizona Care Network (ACN) providers help manage care for nearly 350,000 lives in the greater Phoenix area.

 As an accountable care organization (ACO), ACN takes a collaborative, evidence-based approach that allows physicians to focus on what they do best – improving the health of their patients.